 What are the 401(k) Income Limits?

-There is a fairly unknown rule known as the 401(a)(17) contribution limits that keep many corporate professionals from fully maxing out pre-tax contributions to their 401(k).
+There is a fairly unknown rule known as the 401(a)(17) contribution limit that keeps many corporate professionals from fully maxing out pre-tax contributions to their 401(k).
 The 401(a)(17) rules set a maximum on how much of an employee's compensation can be used to determine an employer's contribution or match amount to the employee's 401(k) and many other types of retirement plans.

 Specifically, the 401(a)(17) rules only allow super-savers to receive 401(k) contributions from their employers with consideration up to the first $290,000 of income for a qualified retirement plan, like a 401(k).
 Once someone begins making over $290,000 a year, an employer can no longer contribute on the employee's behalf to their company’s 401(k) plan.

 Exceptions to the 401(a) limits